stareiglace/starei/README.md

 I uhh do shit I think.
 Not very smart.
 I just use github in case I need someone smart to help me out

 ### Other stuff about me ig:
--Any pronouns are fine idrc \n
+-Any pronouns are fine idrc

--I like Pokémon, Terraria, Friday Night Funkin', and SSBU. \n -The only language I kinda know is Haxe because I experiment with FNF's source code (which is in Haxe) and I've learned some shit from it. \n
+-I like Pokémon, Terraria, Friday Night Funkin', and SSBU.

+-The only language I kinda know is Haxe because I experiment with FNF's source code (which is in Haxe) and I've learned some shit from it.
-  -However, I have worked with Python \n
+  -However, I have worked with Python

--I am bisexual (not that it matters) \n
+-I am bisexual (not that it matters)

--I make music (with Ableton) \n
+-I make music (with Ableton)

 ### Main Links
 - [Twitter](https://twitter.com/glaceonstan)
 - [Newgrounds](https://glaceonstan.newgrounds.com)